ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Preprocessing and mapping reads

-Raw fastq files first need to be preprocessed, extracting any elements that are a part of the sequence read.
+Raw fastq files first need to be preprocessed, extracting any elements that are a part of the sequence read and potentially "cleaned" with applications such as [`HTStream`](https://github.com/s4hts/HTStream).

 * Library Barcode (library Index) - Used to pool multiple libraries on one sequencing lane
 * Cell Barcode (10x Barcode) – Used to identify the cell the read came from
 * Unique Molecular Index (UMI) – Used to identify reads that arise during PCR replication
 * Sequencing Read – Used to identify the gene a read came from

-The remaining sequences are mapped to a reference genome.
-We tend to use the [STAR](https://github.com/alexdobin/STAR) aligner.
-For large full-transcript datasets from well annotated organisms (e.g. mouse, human) pseudo-alignment methods (e.g. [Kallisto](https://pachterlab.github.io/kallisto/), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html)) are also a good choice for alignment.
-For __full-length__ datasets with tens- or hundreds of thousands of reads per cell pseudo-aligners become more appealing since their run-time can be several orders of magnitude less than traditional aligners.
+The remaining sequences are mapped to a reference genome/trancriptome.
+We tend to use the [STAR](https://github.com/alexdobin/STAR) aligner, for large full-transcript datasets from well annotated organisms (e.g. mouse, human), pseudo-alignment methods (e.g. [Kallisto](https://pachterlab.github.io/kallisto/), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html)) are also a good choice for alignment.
+For __full-length__ datasets with tens- or hundreds of thousands of reads per cell pseudo-aligners become appealing since their run-time can be several orders of magnitude less than traditional aligners.

 __Note__, if _spike-ins_ are used, the _spike-in_ sequences should be added to the reference sequence prior to mapping.